Sanction Annoh-Dompreh over Bawumia endorsement – Political analyst

-Speaking to Joshua Kodjo Mensah on Starr Today Tuesday, Mr. Amartei indicated that such public outbursts could divide the party.
+Speaking to Joshua Kodjo Mendah on Starr Today, on Tuesday, Mr. Amartei indicated that such public outbursts could divide the party.

 “The Majority Chief Whip should be called to order and be sanctioned because when you start this way you are bringing nothing but chaos to the party.
-Do you know what this specific behavior of his could bring, what I am referring to is sometime in the past?
-It was rumored that former President Kufuor then was trying to bring Alan Kerematen ahead of Nana Akufo-Addo and it didn’t augur well for the party,” he explained.
+You know what this specific behaviour of his could bring to, what I am referring to is sometime in the past.
+It was rumoured that former President Kufuor then was trying to bring Alan Kerematen ahead of Nana Akufo-Addo and it didn’t augur well for the party,” he explained.

 According to him, the situation gave the NPP a hectic time “so when you have somebody like the Chief Whip in Parliament saying stuff like this, it will bring nothing but chaos.”